KeshiaRose/Dynamic-Parameter/README.md

 ### Download and install the Dynamic Parameter manifest file

 Download the Dynamic Parameter [manifest file](https://keshiarose.github.io/Dynamic-Parameter/DynamicParameter.trex).
-To make the extension available in Tableau, you need to place the manifest file in an `Extensions` folder in the `My Tableau Repository (Beta)` folder (for example, `c:\User\Name\Documents\My Tableau Repository (Beta)\Extensions`).
-The extension will appear on a dashboard sheet, under **Extensions**.

-# Using the Add-In
+# Using the Extension
-1. Drag in the add-in to your dashboard
+1. Create an open input (All) parameter
+2. Drag in a new Extension object
+3. Find the manifest (.trex) file you downloaded above
-2. Select the worksheet that holds the data source you want to base your parameter on
+4. Select the worksheet that holds the data source you want to base your parameter on
-3. Select the data source that holds the field you want to base your parameter on (if only one data source present, will auto select)
+5. Select the data source that holds the field you want to base your parameter on (if only one data source present, the extension will auto select it)
-4. Select the field you want to base your parameter on
+6. Select the field you want to base your parameter on
-5. Select an already existing open input parameter for the add-in to affect
+7. Select the parameter you created above for the extension to manipulate

 Once the parameter is set it will look something like this:
 ![Dynamic Parameter](https://raw.githubusercontent.com/KeshiaRose/Dynamic-Parameter/master/hosted/imgs/dp_preview.png)